Addepar/ember-table/README.md

 You can then view the examples at http://localhost:8000/gh_pages.

+## Using with other Ember versions

+Support for Ember 1.9, 1.10, and 1.11 (1.11.1 required) is available via
+branches of that name (e.g. `ember-1.9`)

 ## Dependencies
 * ember
 * jquery-ui
 * jquery.mousewheel
 * antiscroll

-## Using with other Ember versions

-Support for Ember 1.9, 1.10, and 1.11 (1.11.1 required) is available via
-branches of that name (e.g. `ember-1.9`)
+## Browser Support

+We aim to support the last two major versions of every common browser.

+If you need to support further browsers, we welcome pull requests with fixes.

+Touch support may work but has not been tested.

 ## Contributing